-In order to have successful home renovations, homeowners must choose contractors wisely.
+When hiring a home remodeling contractor, homeowners must choose wisely.
 Inviting someone into your home requires trust.
 Asking someone to work on your home requires you to have comprehensive knowledge of the person and their staff.

 To help you be happy with the outcome and achieve maximum return on investment, here are some things you need to know before hiring a home remodeling contractor.